Penuche,

 All

-"instant" types).
+"instant" types of fudge).
+The texture is changed up when nuts are used.
 When cutting into the candy, having large

-pieces of the nuts, if used, gives it both a visual and taste texture.
+pieces of the nuts gives it both a visual and taste enhancement.

 If the nuts are chopped smaller, they are more incorporated and they